Cycling travel insurance. Let’s be honest - it’s not the most exciting of things to organise before your trip, but it is important…

 Cycle breakdown cover

 Alternatively, you may be happy with a policy that just includes taxi fare reimbursement in this situation.
 Again, the message is: if you want it, make sure it’s included in the policy you select!
+It's much better to be over-prepared for these eventualities than to not have suitable policies and find out you needed them.

 Replacement cycle hire

-Some policies include a benefit that means if your bike is stolen/lost/delayed or gets broken abroad, they’ll pay for cycle hire so you can keep riding.
+Some policies include a benefit that means if your bike is stolen/lost/delayed or gets broken abroad, they’ll pay for cycle hire so that you can keep riding.

 Repatriation for bike

 If (heaven forbid) you have to finish your trip early/be repatriated, what will happen to your bike?
 Will your insurer repatriate that too?
+Make sure you check the fine print.

 Insurance for hire bikes